inspectit-labs/workshop/INSTRUMENTATION.md

  - **[Common] HTTP** - defines configuration for instrumenting the HTTP calls.
 As our application is web based, we will keep this profile included.
  - **[Commons] SQL** - defines configuration for instrumenting database calls.
 As out application uses H2 database in the back-end, we will also keep this profile included.

+For the beginning we will include additionally one more profile.
+As the application is using the Hibernate framework, please select the **[Common] Hibernate** profile as well.

 Since this is the workshop we will change some of the default settings.
 In the *Sensor Options* part set the string length limitation for all the sensor types to unlimited and activate the enhanced exception sensor.
 Save the changes.

 ## Profile definition